mdozmorov/grdocs/website/dbcreator/dbcreatorCustom.md

 /home/testuser/Documents/db_1.01_05.12.2014/custom_data/fois/hg19/GWAScatalogFull/*.bed
 ```

-Custom genomic features (GFs)
+Custom regulatory datasets (GFs)
 -----------------------

-Some genome annotation tracks contain information about different biologically relevant features combined together.
-An example of such combined table is `wgEncodeRegTfbsClusteredV3` track, containing experimentally detected transcription factor binding sites for 161 different transcription factors.
+Some regulatory datasets contain information about different biologically relevant features combined together.
+An example of such combined regulatory datasets is `wgEncodeRegTfbsClusteredV3`, containing experimentally detected transcription factor binding sites from 161 different transcription factors.
 We may want to consider the data for each transcription factor separately.
 We process such combined data using the `extract_UCSC.py` script (see the `db` subfolder in the [source code](https://github.com/mdozmorov/genome_runner)).
 We place extracted BED files in the `[dir]/custom_data/gfs/hg19/tfbsEncode` folder.
 The `tfbsEncode` GFs will be accessible through GenomeRunner's web interface.

 It is a good idea to remove special characters from file names, if any, by running: